-4 TEST COST FOCUS TOPIC
+TEST COST FOCUS TOPIC

 Significant progress continues in the reduction of manufacturing test cost, however much work remains ahead.
 Semiconductor test technology continues the trend towards higher channel integration and higher degrees of multi-site testing, enabled by advanced probe card technologies, new handling technologies, and design for testability techniques.
 Evidence of this trend is clear in the growing number of low performance ATE systems and (BOST) load-board solutions in standalone memory test and logic test.
-Even though a lot of effort has gone into reducing the cost of test, 40% of the respondents to an extensive ITRS conducted survey consider the cost of test as one of their biggest concern (compared to 30% last ITRS roadmap) and 85% expect cost of test to become their biggest concern going forward.
+Even though a lot of efforts reduce cost of test, 30% of the respondents already consider the cost of test as one of their biggest concern and 85% expect cost of test to become their biggest concern going forward.
 Significant work remains to translate similar improvements to the broad market of analog and RF.
 Current DFT techniques are point solutions in certain areas but not generic solutions.
 The continuing focus on cost of test will result in a better understanding of cost trade-offs between test methodologies, ATE architectures, and distributed test across multiple insertions among other considerations, resulting in overall test cost reduction.

-Figure TST2 - Test Cost Components
+Figure TST1 Test Cost Drivers

-The cost of semiconductor test to the organization has many drivers as shown in Figure TST2.
-To better understand various aspects and trends related to cost of test, ITRS conducted an extensive survey in 2009 and repeated this survey in 2011.
-Most participants consider their quality best in class (57%).
-Moreover, more than a third of the participants feel that test is important to the competitiveness of their products (i.e., higher quality products or lower cost products).
-The survey demonstrates that the main value of test is to obtain quality and support the yield and yield ramp-up.
-Only 5% of the participants don't emphasize the potential value of test but declare it a necessary evil (compared to 6% in 2009).
+The cost of semiconductor test to the organization has many drivers as shown in Figure TST1.
+To better understand various aspects related to cost of test, ITRS conducted an extensive survey in 2009.
 Few market participants deploy very elaborate cost models beyond the major metrics cost per unit, cost as percentage of total product cost, and the cost per second.
 The metrics such as total capital expenditures or the test cost per transistor or bit are not used to evaluate the cost effectiveness of test.
 The importance of the specific drivers varies substantially from device to device.
 Test development costs are more important for products with a lower volume.
 The cost of DFT area depends on whether the product is pad limited or core limited.
 The acceptable cost of test is very market specific and must be determined by balancing the value of test with its cost.
+The survey demonstrates that the main value of test is to obtain quality and support the yield and vield ramp-up.
+Most participants consider their quality best in class (57%).
+Moreover, more than a third of the participants feel that test is important to the competitiveness of their products (i.e., higher quality products or lower cost products).
+Only 6% of the participants don't emphasize the potential value of test but declare it a necessary evil.

-The participants of the ITRS survey identify the ATE capital expenditures and interface expenditures as the two major cost drivers, followed by test program development and silicon debug.
+The participants of the ITRS survey identify the ATE capital expenditures and interface expenditures as the two major cost drivers (22% vs. 21%), followed by test program development and silicon debug.
 Moreover, going forward, the group identifies new defects and reliability problems, device performance metrics, Known-Good-Die requirements, and the test requirements due to 3D stacking as the major cost drivers